 It is a marvel of early astronomy that never fails to amaze because Newgrange actually predates the great pyramid of Giza in Egypt by at least 500 years.
 Built sometime between 3100 and 2900BC, the passage tomb at Newgrange is estimated to be approximately 5,000 years old, even predating Stonehenge in Britain by 1,000 years.

 The structure itself lay hidden beneath the earth for over 5,000 years due to mound slippage, which effectively preserved it, until its rediscovery in the late 17th century, when men looking for building stone came across what they thought was a cave.

 Restored to its former glory, the Newgrange mound is a solid structure that’s 250 feet across and 40 feet high, covering one acre of land.
 A tribute to its builders, the roof has remained essentially intact and waterproof for over 5,000 years.

 Ancient carvings can be seen on many of the massive, kidney-shaped mound’s curbstones, including the triple-spiral design synonymous with Newgrange.

 Every December Newgrange attracts major global attention.
 Newgrange is open to the public all year round and one of the nation’s most popular attractions.
-Newgrange opens its doors on the winter solstice to a select number of people who entry a free lottery.
+Newgrange opens its doors on the winter solstice to a select number of people who win the right to be there through a free lottery.

 Almost fifty years after O'Kelly's discovery the winter solstice at Newgrange is a huge event.
 It attracts attention from all over the world and the lottery for places to be in the chamber during Solstice 2015 attracted 30, 452 entries.
 At the end of September 50 names were drawn from among all the entrants by local schoolchildren.
-These lucky few will gather for sunrise on the mornings between December 18 and 23 at the entrance.
+These lucky few will gather for sunrise on the mornings between December 18 and 23.